 What’s cooler for world travelers than walking inside a giant freakin’ globe?!
 Hidden inside the Mary Baker Eddy Library, this interactive art installation allows you to see the world from a whole different perspective.
 This is seriously a great spot for any interested in geography.

-6. Photo ops in Beacon Hill
+6. Snap some pics in Beacon Hill

 7. Go for a run on the Esplanade